 As long as you have these components, you can mix and match as you please.

-Then all you have to do is just whisk those ingredients together…
+Once you have your ingredients picked out, all you have to do is grab a small bowl and a fork.
+Just whisk those ingredients together…

 This easy 5-minute Thai Peanut Sauce is made with a few simple ingredients.
 It's the perfect sauce for salads, spring rolls, noodles, and more.
 Creamy, zesty, and with a little bit of heat, it's finger-licking good!